 While reds, oranges, yellows, and even violets and greens are, at different rates, absorbed by the ocean, blues (and sometimes greens) are scattered back, leaving them to be the only colors left for our eyes to see.

-This is also why everything under water appears to have a blue tint.
+This is also why everything under water appears to have a blue tint and color of the ocean is blue.
 While close to the surface, you can still recognize all the colors; the deeper you go, the more certain colors begin to fade.
 For example, 30 meters underwater, a red swimsuit looks black because water absorbs all the red hues.

-Now we know why the ocean is generally in the shades of blue or green, but what determines whether the water appears azure, turquoise, or brownish?
+Now we know why the color of the ocean is generally in the shades of blue or green, but what determines whether the water appears azure, turquoise, or brownish?
 Why does the sea have different shades in different areas?

 Algae and Sediment